Close menu Resources for... William & Mary

 Running GaussView

 GaussView is included in the W&M site license.
-GaussView can be run from an interactive job on the vortex sub-cluster.
-Users should not run GaussView on the vortex front-end unless obtaining prior permission from HPC staff.
+GaussView can be run from an interactive job on any main-campus HPC cluster, however, it is best run on of the serial/shared-memory clusters (hima, gust, astral or gulf) since it only runs on one core.
+Users should not run GaussView on a front-end/login server unless obtaining prior permission from HPC staff.
 Furthermore, GaussView can be installed on any W&M owned computer so feel free to contact hpc-help@wm.edu to request a copy of the software if you wish to install it on your W&M owned computer.

-Since GaussView is a graphical program, you will need to login to the cluster with X11 forwarded:
+Since GaussView is a graphical program, you will need to login to the cluster with X11 forwarded from your local computer to the cluster.

 This will put you on a vortex node with 1 core available for work.
 Next, launch the GaussView program: